 Va.
-Code §24.2-671.1 requires the Department of Elections to coordinate an annual postelection risk-limiting audit of ballot scanner machines, which will be performed by the localities.
-The purpose of the audit is to study the accuracy of ballot scanner machines.
-This audit will be conducted annually by a certain number of localities chosen at random with every locality having performed the audit within five years.
-The Department of Elections will coordinate and establish procedures relating to the audit.
-The local electoral board will be required to submit the results of the audit to the Department.
-The Department will be required to submit a report to the State Board detailing the results of the audited election results and analysis of any detected discrepancies.
-4.8 VIRGINIA FREEDOM OF INFORMATION ACT (FOIA) CONSIDERATIONS There are limited exemptions from VFOIA public meeting and records disclosure requirements for voting equipment security issues.
-For reference, please be aware that "records of the Department of Elections or of a local electoral board, to the extent such records describe protocols for maintaining the security of ballots or voting and counting equipment, or reveal the results of risk assessments of specific local electoral procedures, the release of which would compromise the security of any election, shall be confidential and excluded from inspection and copying under the Virginia Freedom of Information Act (FOIA)."23 An electoral board of the State Board of Elections may close a meeting to discuss security protocols and conduct security compliance site visits preceded and followed by open meetings about the visits.24 Records describing security protocols or specific risk assessments that could compromise election security if released are exempt from disclosure.
-24 Id.
+Code §24.2-671.2 requires the Department of Elections to coordinate an annual postelection risk-limiting audit of ballot scanner machines, which will be performed by the localities and supervised by the Department.
+The purpose of the audit is to study the accuracy of ballot scanner machines.23 Risk-limiting audits shall be performed by the local electoral boards and general registrars under the supervision of the Department and in accordance with the procedures prescribed by the State Board of Elections.
+This audit will be conducted annually with a certain number of localities chosen at random .
+The Department shall provide that the following risk-limiting audits be conducted: - In the year of a general election for members of the United States House of Representatives, a risk-limiting audit of at least one randomly selected contested race for such office; - In the year of a general election for members of the General Assembly, a risk-limiting audit of at least one randomly selected contested race for such office; - In any year in which there is not a general election for a statewide office, a risk-limiting audit of at least one randomly selected contested race for a local office, including constitutional offices, for which certification by the State Board is required under § 24.2-680; and - In any year, any other risk-limiting audit of a contested race that is necessary to ensure that each locality participates in a risk-limiting audit of an office within its jurisdiction at least 23 See Code of Virginia §24.2-671.2 once every five years or that the State Board finds appropriate.
+Such audits must be approved by at least a two-thirds majority vote of all members of the Board.
+At the conclusion of each risk-limiting audit requiring certification by the State Board, the Department shall submit to the State Board a report, which shall include all data generated by the risk-limiting audit and all information required to confirm that the risk-limiting audit was conducted in accordance with the procedures adopted by the State Board.
+The Department shall publish the results of all risk-limiting audits pursuant to this section on the Department's website.24 4.8 VIRGINIA FREEDOM OF INFORMATION ACT (FOIA) CONSIDERATIONS There are limited exemptions from VFOIA public meeting and records disclosure requirements for voting equipment security issues.
+For reference, please be aware that "records of the Department of Elections or of a local electoral board, to the extent such records describe protocols for maintaining the security of ballots or voting and counting equipment, or reveal the results of risk assessments of specific local electoral procedures, the release of which would compromise the security of any election, shall be confidential and excluded from inspection and copying under the Virginia Freedom of Information Act (FOIA)."25 An electoral board of the State Board of Elections may close a meeting to discuss security protocols and conduct security compliance site visits preceded and followed by open meetings about the visits.26 Records describing security protocols or specific risk assessments that could compromise election security if released are exempt from disclosure.
+26 Id.